Carry On (Kansas album)

-Carry On is the second compilation from American rock band Kansas, released in 1992 (see 1992 in music).
+Carry On is the second compilation from American rock band Kansas, released in 1992.
 It was later repackaged and re-released in 2005 as On the Other Side (see below); also, "Play the Game Tonight" and "Don't Take Your Love Away" were replaced with "What's on My Mind" and "Child of Innocence."

 Track listing

 All songs written by Kerry Livgren, except where noted.